The Betrayal (1957 film)

-The Betrayal is a low-budget 1957 British film.
+The Betrayal is a low-budget 1957 British film directed by Ernest Morris and starring Philip Friend and Diana Decker.
+The screenplay was by Brian Clemens and Eldon Howard.

 Plot

 Michael McCall is a former World War II pilot who was blinded while imprisoned by the Nazis.
 While imprisoned he was betrayed by one of his fellow officers.
 As he is now unable to identify the traitor by sight, McCall is aided in his search by model Janet Hillyer.